softnanolab/mint/README.md

 python -c "import mint; print('Success')"
 ```

-4. Download the model checkpoint from and note where the path where it is stored.
+4. Download the model checkpoint and note the file path where it is stored.

 ```
 wget https://huggingface.co/varunullanat2012/mint/resolve/main/mint.ckpt